 Related article: Why Do Singers Use Microphones?
 (On Stage And For Recording)

 Feedback is everyone's worst enemy at live, amplified performances.
 A singer holding a microphone also holds the great responsibility of avoiding microphone feedback!

-Mic feedback is a type of positive gain loop between a microphone (input) and loudspeaker (output).
+Mic feedback is a positive gain loop between a microphone (input) and a loudspeaker (output).
 Feedback happens when a microphone picks up sound emanating from a speaker, sends that signal back to the speaker and therefore picks up even more sound emanating from the speaker.

 So how is this avoided?
 Directional microphones are a good place to start.